Babri Masjid

 Starting in the 19th century, there were several conflicts and court disputes between Hindus and Muslims over the mosque.
 In 1949, idols of Rama and Sita were placed inside the mosque, after which the government locked the building to avoid further disputes.
 Court cases were filed by both Hindus and Muslims asking for access.

 On 6 December 1992, a large group of Hindu activists belonging to the Vishva Hindu Parishad and allied organisations demolished the mosque, triggering riots all over the Indian subcontinent, resulting in the death of around 2,000–3,000 people.

 In September 2010, the Allahabad High Court upheld the claim that the mosque was built on the spot believed to be Rama's birthplace and awarded the site of the central dome for the construction of a Rama temple.
 Muslims were also awarded one-third area of the site for the construction of a mosque.
 The decision was subsequently appealed by all parties to the Supreme Court, wherein a five judge bench heard a title suit from August to October 2019.
 On 9 November 2019, the Supreme Court quashed the lower court's judgement and ordered the entire site (2+3/4 acre land) to be handed over to a trust to build the Hindu temple.
-It also ordered the government to give an alternative 5 acre plot to the Uttar Pradesh Sunni Central Waqf Board to replace the Babri Masjid that was demolished in 1992.
+It also ordered the government to give an alternative 5 acre plot to the Uttar Pradesh Sunni Central Waqf Board to replace the Babri Masjid that had been demolished in 1992.
 The government allotted a site in the village of Dhannipur, in Ayodhya District, 18 km from Ayodhya City and 30 km by road from the site of the original Babri Masjid.
 The great breaking ceremony for the mosque was held on 26 January 2021.
 In September 2024 it was reported that construction of the mosque had not commenced due to lack of funds and community antipathy towards the proposed mosque.